Reviewed by: Jay. D

 One Piece Vs. Two-Piece Olympic Weight Benches

-If you’re looking for a budget Olympic bench, I’d recommend you go for the one-piece units because this setup is far more stable than the two-price units.
+If you’re looking for a low cost Olympic bench, I’d recommend you go for the one-piece units because this setup is far more stable than the two-price units.
 Budget two-piece units just dont have the weight in the rack to keep things stable.

 However, if you like the idea of having a walk-in squat rack and using the bench independently from the rack/crutches, a two-piece set might be your best choice.
 Just dont go budget; look for something heavy-duty.